kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 ## Features

-From our exploratory data analysis, we selected the following features as our candidates for features.
+From our exploratory data analysis, we considered the following features as our candidates for features.

 1. Title of post <br/>
 2. Body of post <br/>